A beautiful, ancient fishing village perched on a narrow peninsula above the glistening Black Sea.

 If you choose to use the organised beach facilities, expect to pay around 20 Lev (~€10) for two sunbeds and umbrella.

 Wine, Dine and Recline.

-Sozopol, especially in Old Town, has a wonderful selection of boutique guesthouses, art hotels and charming resorts, all at a very reasonable rate.
-We stayed in a modern self contained apartment, on the waterfront in the middle of Old Town, at the beginning of peak season for ~75 Lev/ night (~€38).
+Sozopol, especially in Old Town, has a lovely selection of boutique guesthouses, art hotels and charming resorts, all at a very reasonable rate.
+We stayed in a modern self-contained apartment on the waterfront in the middle of Old Town, at the beginning of peak season for ~75 Lev/ night (~€38).
 Expect rates to increase slightly during the peak season July and August.

-There are also a number of beach front camp sites further along the coast if you prefer to be away from the centre such as Camping Goldfish 2 km’s from the centre of Sozopol.
+There are also some beachfront campsites further along the coast if you prefer to be away from the centre such as Camping Goldfish 2 km’s from the centre of Sozopol.

 For the party goer, many of the bars and restaurants along the beach come alive at night delivering a much nicer ambience than the nightlife on offer at the more touristy beach resorts further up the coast.

 Sozopol offers an excellent value beach holiday with a wonderful atmosphere and beautiful scenery.
-The town has yet to lose any of it’s charm to high volume tourism.
-This is a town we have earmarked to return to next summer.
+The town has yet to lose any of its charm to high volume tourism.
+Sozopol is a town we have earmarked to return to next summer.

 Sozopol is located along the southern Bulgarian coast, about 35 km south of Burgas.